Price Adjustment Guide for Contracting Parties

 (3) Clearly identify the selected index and cite an appropriate

-The escalation clause of a contract should identify the index or group
+The price adjustment clause of a contract should identify the index or group

 of indexes selected by providing complete titles and identifying codes.

 Please note that there is no single index titled "The Producer

 Price Index."
 The term "Producer Price Index" refers

 to a family of indexes compiled by the Bureau of Labor Statistics.

 Each index to be used should be cited specifically in the contract

 by referring to "the Producer Price Index for..." followed by the